corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/flow-state-machines.md

-If a node has flows still in a suspended state, with flow continuations written to disk, it will not be possible to upgrade that node to a new version of Corda or your app, because flows must be completely “drained” before an upgrade can be performed, and must reach a finished state for draining to complete (see [Draining the node](node/operating/cm-updating-cordapp.md#draining-the-node) for details).
+If a node has flows still in a suspended state, with flow continuations written to disk, it will not be possible to upgrade that node to a new version of Corda or your app, because flows must be completely “drained” before an upgrade can be performed, and must reach a finished state for draining to complete (see draining_the_node for details).
 While there are mechanisms for “evolving” serialised data held in the vault, there are no equivalent mechanisms for updating serialised checkpoint data.
 For this reason it is not a good idea to design flows with the intention that they should remain in a suspended state for a long period of time, as this will obstruct necessary upgrades to Corda itself.
 Any